ggreco77/GWsky/README.md

 Interactively, users can enter any specific objects to display in the Aladin plans for further analysis.

     The FoV sequence is generated along the coordinate grid; no roll angle is provided in this  release.
-The FoV centers were evenly space assuming that the shortest angular distance between two points on the celestial sphere is measured along a great circle that passes through both of them:
+The FoV centers are evenly space assuming that the shortest angular distance between two points on the celestial sphere is measured along a great circle that passes through both of them:

                             cosθ=sinδ1sinδ2+cosδ1cosδ2cos(α1−α2),
 where (α1,δ1) and (α2,δ2) are the right ascension and declination of the two points on the sky.